Z-Ray-Entertainment/optimus-ui/README.md

 Therefore instead of porting an existing application to be a flatpak I just develop my own from scratch with flatpak already in mind.

+**NOTE:** This application does work outside flatpak in case you want it to be a native package.

 # Tested configurations:
 ## openSUSE Aeon (aka.
 Aeon Desktop or just Aeon)
 Note: This means openSUSE Tumbleweed and Leap should work as well